 Meet our Trustees

-Chris Raper joined Care for the Carers’ Board in September 2016.
+Chris Raper joined Care for the Carers Board in September 2016.
 He became Treasurer in late 2016, then took on the role of Chair in September 2018.
+Chris has recently stepped down from the role of Chair to focus on his other commitments.
 Chris began his career in industry, later heading up the finance functions of medium to large organisations, including subsidiaries of major companies such as Glaxo.
 Over the last few years, he has served as Chair of the Institute of Directors for Sussex and of a local golf club, and has acted as a mentor for directors of start-up companies.
 Chris brings broad business experience to the Board, particularly in finance, the raising of funds, strategy, governance and organisational development.

 Alan Botterill, Trustee